restackio/examples-python/agent_tool/README.md

 ## See the agent run

-You cna replay and follow the agent run in the UI.
+You can replay and follow the agent run in the UI.

 ![Replay agent run](./chat_run.png)